 Besides being cheaper than a factory manual, they also offer step by step repair instructions and detailed diagrams beyond what is found in most printed manuals.
 Click here for a sample of their diagnostic and repair information.

 The first thing to check is for any hoses that might be damaged or disconnected under your hood.
 These hoses are the small black ones and should all be connected to something.
 Check to be sure that they are all connected to something and that they are all routed away from the exhaust manifold and any other place that they might rub.
 This is not a common cause but you might as well check it since it is easy to do.

 You can also check the wiring to the purge solenoid and the connector to make sure they are all in good condition.
 You probably won't find the problem by checking this but it is worth a try.

-Other than that there is not much else that the average car owner can do to diagnose code p0441.
+Other than that there is not much else that the average car owner can do to diagnose this error code.
 The diagnosis that would need to be done would include testing to see if the computer is commanding the purge control solenoid open and how much voltage is on the command wire.
 Then testing to see if the solenoid is opening correctly.
-If you think you can diagnose this yourself then you'll need a good repair manual.
-Follow my link below to find the best ones.

 If you still have any unresolved vehicle problems or questions, you can ask an auto mechanic online.
 For expert answers specific to your vehicle's make and model, I recommend JustAnswer Car.
 They have a large pool of certified mechanics to answer your questions for a small fee and you can also browse their answers to other users for free.